Dcoy75/JC-QA-Assignment-DH/README.md

     $ curl http://127.0.0.1:8093/hash -X POST -H "application/json" -d '{"password":"passworD1!2@3#"}'

-    *Expected Results: Able to connect and process all conections and return and identirifer and same base64*
+    *Expected Results: Able to connect and process all connections and return and identifier and same base64*

-    *Actual Resluts: Connected to all ports and submitted same password to all conections return Identifier as 1 on all ports and base64 BQ7hKpz6AZvCU4vCGV5RJGn34DsHS9TyIKTeAU7TuiWW7CUvcqfLKLQpcU/g6UIl3KHOKSrW4dLm6L9YXUGYVg==*
+    *Actual Results: Connected to all ports and submitted same password to all conections return Identifier as 1 on all ports and base64 BQ7hKpz6AZvCU4vCGV5RJGn34DsHS9TyIKTeAU7TuiWW7CUvcqfLKLQpcU/g6UIl3KHOKSrW4dLm6L9YXUGYVg==*

      **Status: Pass**